VETERANS ORAL HISTORY PROJECT

-Born in 1925 in Syosset, New York, George Allison enlisted in the U.S. Coast Guard immediately after high school, serving from 1943-1946.
+Born in 1925 in Syosset, New York, George Allison enlisted in the U.S. Coast Guard at the age of 17.
+Mr. Allison served from 1943-1946.
 During WWII he was a Motor Machinist 3rd class and sailed on the ships Pennsylvania and LST-791.
 Aboard the LST-791, Allison was involved in the South Pacific campaign and part of the Battle of Okinawa.
-His military service awards include 4 Bronze Stars.
+His military service awards include four Bronze Stars.

 Mr. Allison’s interview was recorded at the Smithtown Center for Rehabilitation and Nursing Care in Smithtown on April 30, 2019.

-Mr. Loy was unable to do an official oral history with the library, however, in 2019, he was able to provide us with several images from his World War II service.
-Additionally, “The Chinese Laundry” is available at The Smithtown Library and an excerpt of Mr. Loy’s book is available below.
+Although Mr. Loy was unable to participate in a sit-down oral history with library staff, he was able to provide us with several images from his service.
+In addition, an excerpt of Mr. Loy’s book is available to read below.

-From injuries he sustained during the war, after his military service, Mr. Lederman began to have vision problems and eventually lost his eye sight.
-He began to use the services of a guide dog and has used one every day since 1963.
-His passion for guide dogs resulted in a lifelong profession with the Smithtown Guide Dog Foundation for the Blind.
-In the 1970’s, Mr. Lederman eventually moved to Smithtown with his wife Millie, who was also blind.
-Sy Lederman, along with his current guide dog, Jono, still lives in the same Smithtown home today.
+From injuries he sustained during the war, after his military service, Mr. Lederman began to have vision problems and eventually lost his eyesight.
+In 1963 he obtained guide dog services through the Smithtown Guide Dog Foundation, and began working for the organization as a lecturer and trainer.
+Mr. Lederman eventually moved to Smithtown in the 1970s.

 Mr. Lederman’s interview was recorded at his home in Smithtown on May 13, 2019.

-The images below illustrate Sy Lederman’s military service and personal life.
+Most of the images below illustrate Mr. Lederman’s service in the U.S. Army.
 Click on an image to enlarge.
 Images courtesy of Seymour Lederman.

 Following the war, Mr. Carattini went back to school to learn carpentry, worked as a safecracker, and eventually worked for many years at St. John’s University.
-Mr. Carattini moved to Smithtown in the early 1960’s, raised his family here, and still lives in Smithtown today.
+Mr. Carattini moved to Smithtown in the early 1960s.

 Mr. Carattini’s interview was recorded at the Smithtown Library on July 2, 2019.